Getting in and around - Transport

 Arrival to Sopot is possible by exits from the motorway S6 as well as directly from centres of Gdynia and Gdańsk via route 468.
 During summer season traffic in downtown Sopot is quite dense.
-In the centre parking is metered.
-For coaches, two parkings have been made available.
+Parking is metered in the centre.
+For coaches, two parking lots have been made available.

 The Lech Walesa airport in Gdańsk is ca. 10km away from town centre.
 It offers flights to numerous cities around Europe.
 Yearly 4mln passengers board planes in the airport.

 Sopot is situated along a railway line connected to international network.
 Direct connections are available to most large cities of Poland and once a day to Berlin.

 Train station is located in the town centre, about a kilometre from the beach.

 Train platforms are aligned to North-South line.
 The northern exit is closer to town centre, however then it opens to both West (to Podjazd street) and East (to Chopina street).
 There are three ticket dispenser machines at the northern exit.
 The station hall is at the eastern side of the northern exit.